 Games and Activities

-Fall party game and activity ideas are endless!
-A few to consider include:
+Fall party game and activity ideas for children are endless!
+A few to consider:

 - Go bobbing for apples.

 - Jump in piles of leaves — not officially a game, but it will keep kids entertained.

 - Hire a petting zoo or a pony to make it feel like a farm.

 - Play Pumpkin Bean Bag Toss or the Dangling Donuts Game.